anupdamoda/TestingMind-Puppeteer/Readme.md

 ## 🤖 Starting up

-We have created a sample [Clerk](https://www.clerk.dev/) app which showcases the existing example, so feel free to play around!
+We have created a sample app [Ace Online Shoe Portal](https://anupdamoda.github.io/AceOnlineShoePortal/index.html) app which showcases the existing example, so feel free to play around!

 1. Install the dependencies using `npm install` or `yarn install`
 2. under the tests folder there is 'aceshoeportal.spec.js' - there tests are there